Michael John O'Brien

+The Hon.
 Michael John O'Brien (19 September 1851 – 26 October 1940) was a railway builder, industrialist and philanthropist.
 He was named to the Senate of Canada in 1918.
 He was a founder of the town of Renfrew, Ontario.
+He was instrumental in the early history of professional ice hockey in Eastern Canada.

 Early life

 O'Brien was born in Lochaber, Nova Scotia to Irish immigrant John O'Brien (1799 - 1869) and his wife, Mary Elizabeth Cleary O'Brien (1832 - 1900), daughter of Michael Cleary and Elizabeth Foley.
 He attended school until Grade 8, quitting at age 14 for a water boy position at a railway construction site.

 Career

 Having started as a water boy, O'Brien was subcontracting for railroad work by the age of 18, then followed the new railways across the country during the early heyday of rapid railway expansion in Canada.
 He arrived in Renfrew, Ontario as a teenager and, in 1879, he and two partners won the contract to build the Kingston and Pembroke Railway (K & P).
 While walking the future rail path between Sharbot Lake to the town of Renfrew, he happened to meet the Barry family, including his future first wife, Jane "Jenny" Barry, where her father, James, had built their home on the south shore of Calabogie Lake.
-In 1891 he went bankrupt, after a disastrous contract for the Canada Atlantic Railway, then rebuilt his wealth through construction contracts.
+In 1891, he went bankrupt, after a disastrous contract for the Canada Atlantic Railway, then rebuilt his wealth through construction contracts.